Lift Ryde: Academic performance and inspections

+The school was judged inadequate by Ofsted in 2013, and as requiring improvement in 2014. to "good" in Nov 2016.

 Controversies

-In 2014, there was a crackdown on school uniform which led to an estimated 250 to 300 pupils being removed from lessons and sent home or placed in isolation, due to uniform infringements which included issues with skirt length, shoes and socks, and trousers.
-Some pupils were sent home, and some were placed in isolation.
-The incident received widespread coverage from BBC South Today, The Times, The Telegraph and the Loose Women television show.
-As a result of the Academy's actions, some parents removed their children from the school and Academies Enterprise Trust said that they fully supported Ryde Academy.
+In 2014, there was a crackdown on school uniform which led to an estimated 250 to 300 pupils being removed from lessons and sent home or placed in isolation, due to uniform infringements, including skirt length, shoes and socks, and trousers.
+This was covered in BBC South Today, The Times, The Telegraph and the Loose Women television show.
+As a result of the Academy's actions, some parents removed their children from the school.
+Academies Enterprise Trust said that they supported Ryde Academy.

-In the same year, a controversy erupted when teaching unions at Ryde academy were challenged for defending poorly performing teachers who were accused of letting down the education of the children within the academy.
-Matters came to a head in February 2015 when under-performing union members were due to be dismissed, but Ian Comfort, the CEO of Academies Enterprise Trust intervened to prevent that from taking place.
+In the same year, teaching unions at Ryde Academy were challenged for defending poorly-performing teachers.

-In January 2015, OFSTED criticized the Academies Enterprise Trust for failing to provide enough support to Ryde Academy in order to help the academy to improve standards at a faster rate.
-When academic standards at neighbouring Sandown Bay Academy collapsed and Academies Enterprise Trust were unable to improve the school, they announced in 2017 a plan to close Sandown Bay Academy and the transfer of all the pupils to Ryde Academy.
-The principal and governors of Ryde announced that they had not even been consulted about the plan and that they had discovered it from AET's press statements.
-There were widespread protests across the Isle of Wight about the poor performance of AET and the way that AET were behaving with the Island's schools, leading to a demand that AET should be removed from managing all schools on the Isle of Wight, including Ryde Academy.
+In January 2015, Ofsted criticised Academies Enterprise Trust for not providing enough support to Ryde Academy.
+When academic standards at neighbouring Sandown Bay Academy collapsed and Academies Enterprise Trust were unable to improve the school, they announced in 2017 a plan to close Sandown Bay Academy and the transfer of pupils to Ryde Academy.
+The principal and governors of Ryde said that they had not been consulted about the plan and that they had discovered it from AET's press statements.
+There were protests across the Isle of Wight about the poor performance of AET.

-In October 2024, there was significant parental uproar due to changes brought to the school by new Principal Will Doyle and Lift Schools.
-Changes involved banning phones via locking them in a Yondr phone pouch and strict new uniform policies, which resulted in brand new Year 7 students being suspended and given isolation on their first day at the academy.
-The main changes were the involvement of stricter rules on skirt length and banning crew-necked jumpers, with only V-necked jumpers being permitted.
-Additional controversy was caused by the long queues to unlock the phone pouches, resulting in students missing school buses.
-The uproar was significantly increased with school staff deleting all comments on their facebook page, essentially censoring parents who had issues or concerns.
+In October 2024, there was protest about bans on mobile telephones at the school and uniform policies.
+School staff deleted comments about this on their Facebook page.